Skip to content

 "How long will our office interior project take?"
 Every client asks this first.
 And every answer they've received before calling Pencil Sketch has been wrong—either optimistically short (to win the contract) or vaguely long (to build in comfort margin).
-Here's the honest timeline breakdown for office fit-out projects in India, based on 30+ projects across Hyderabad and Bengaluru.
+Here's the honest timeline breakdown for office fit-out projects in India, based on 40+ projects across Hyderabad, Bengaluru, Chennai and Coimbatore.

 Step 1: